 Surface.
-I love white or black foam core board for this, and tend to have both options on hand when hosting.
+I love white or black foam core board for creating vision boards.
 There are LOADS of sizes and options for this, so have fun picking the right one for you.

 Adhesive.
 Glue sticks, Washi tape or pushpins work equally well.
 I prefer something non-permanent so I can revise my board as the year moves along.

 Cutting tools.
-X-acto knife, ruler, scissors or a paper cutter are all great tools to have on hand for this.
-Ask your friends to BYO as you'll all be reaching for them at the same time.
+X-acto knife, ruler, scissors or a paper cutter are all great tools to have on hand.

 Images.
-Magazines, old books, photographs all work well for this.
+Magazines, old books, photographs all work well.